jhabermas/cpp-template/ReadMe.md

 # cpp-template

-C++, CMake and conan repository template with library, app and tests
+C++, CMake and conan repository template with library, app, tests and CI.

 ## Building